-The index structure of Team 7 [23] consists of a generalized suffix tree (GST) and a two-level wavelet tree (WT) on its leaves.
+The index structure of Team 7 [25] consists of a generalized suffix tree (GST) and a two-level wavelet tree (WT) on its leaves.
 The first level WT maintains an array of starting positions of all suffixes of GST.
 For each leaf of this WT, another WT for the difference between the starting position of the suffix and the string length to which it belongs to is maintained.
 Given $\tau$ , r, Team 7 obtains $\tau + k$ disjoint partitions of r aiming to balance selectivity of count filtering and frequency of partitioned segments.
-Then GST and WT are used to obtain inverted list of each partition pre-filtered by "Position Restricted Alignment" that combines the wellknow length and position filters.
+Then GST and WT are used to obtain inverted list of each partition pre-filtered by "Position Restricted Alignment" that combines the well-know length and position filters.
 All inverted lists are then merged to retrieve the strings similar to r.

-Team 7 submitted only one program: 7\A, which was evaluated for Track 1 with READS only.
+Team 7 submitted only one program: Program 7\A, which was evaluated for Track 1 with READS only.

-Team 8 presents [24] a solution based on tries, which have the advantages of small indexing space, freeness of verification, and computation sharing among strings with common prefixes.
-The method proposed is a simple adaptation of our ongoing work on trie-based error-tolerant prefix matching [38].
-Existing trie-based methods process a query by incrementally traversing the trie and maintaining a set of trie nodes (called active nodes) for each prefix of the query.
+Team 8 presents [26] a solution based on tries, which have the advantages of small indexing space, freeness of verification, and computation sharing among strings with common prefixes.
+The method proposed is a simple adaptation of trie-based error-tolerant prefix matching [40].
+Existing triebased methods process a query by incrementally traversing the trie and maintaining a set of trie nodes (called active nodes) for each prefix of the query.
 One common drawback is that they have to maintain a large number of active nodes.
 Instead, Team 8 record only a small number of potentially feasible nodes as "active nodes" during query processing, which reduces the overhead of maintaining nodes and reporting results.
-In addition, Team 8 characterizes the essence of edit distance computation by a novel data structure named edit vector automaton, which substantially accelerates the state transition of active nodes, and therefore, improves the total query performance.
-Naive parallelization is added to exploit multi-core CPUs.
+In addition, Team 8 characterizes the essence of edit distance computation by a novel data structure named edit vector automaton, which substantially accelerates the state transition of active nodes, and therefore, improves the